-The official Feminist Art History Conference call for proposals is now posted on the American University website!
+The Feminist Art History Conference has been postponed, due to COVID-19, until September 2021.
 See the AU conference page for full and complete information about the FAHC conference.

 Proposals due by 1 December 2019